shepdl/UCLA-Shoah-Visualization-2015/visualizations/saturation scores/armenianTestimoniesSaturationGraph/README.md

-### Visualization of Saturation Scores of Jewish Survivor Testimonies
+### Visualization of Saturation Scores of Armenian Survivor Testimonies

 This helps display the saturations score of each of the testimonies as a bargraph.
 Each of the bars on click drop down atmost 100 testimonies in the set they represent.